gh-unit/gh-unit/README.md

 ## Adding a GHUnit Test Target (iOS)

+- If you are building from source, run `make` from within the `Project-IPhone` directory to create `GHUnitIOS.framework`.
 - Add a `New Target`.
 Select `Cocoa Touch -> Application`.
 Name it `Tests` (or something similar).
 - Add the `GHUnitIOS.framework` to your project.
 - Add the following frameworks to `Linked Libraries`: